Shetty4L/walterbot/nlu_data/interrogation.md

 - who were you making drugs for
 - who were you selling the drugs to
 - did you have any accomplices
+- tell us who helped you
+- can you tell us who you were working with

 ## intent: ask_details
 - where were you cooking the drugs